 However, synthetic food colouring contains lots of dubious ingredients so I've been experimenting a lot recently with natural food colourings.
 Here's what I've found out.

 Many vegetables have an incredible colour and sometimes that's all you need to make food bright and vibrant.

 These beautiful green pancakes were made with spinach - there's not a drop of artificial colouring in sight.

 Beetroot is another vegetable that knows how to shine in the colour department.

-I love the bright purple colour of these beetroot and goats cheese palmiers.
+I love the bright purple colour of this beetroot soup.

 How to make natural food colouring with food powders

 I decorated my chocolate kale muffins (see below) with buttercream coloured using spirulina powder for the green.

 If you're thinking "what on earth is spirulina?" then you're not alone!
 It's a type of blue-green algae that is widely considered to be a bit of a super-food - it's packed full of nutrients and is often added to green juices and smoothies.

 I made a basic buttercream by beating 70g dairy free spread (or use butter) until light and fluffy, then I added 140g sifted icing sugar and 1 tablespoon milk.
 Once the two were beaten together I made pastes with a small amount of each powder and water.
 This allowed me to add it little by little to the buttercream to control the shade.